akeneo/pim-helpcenter/content/updates/03-2020/3-data-quality-new-improvements.md

 ![Data Quality Insights on variant products](../img/dqi_variant_products.png)

 ## Easy and direct access to attributes to be improved
-::: meta-data type="Improvement" features="Data Quality Insights, Data Quality" available="5th of March" link-to-doc="../articles/improve-data-quality.html#improve-data-quality"
+::: meta-data type="Improvement" features="Data Quality Insights, Data Quality" available="early March" link-to-doc="../articles/improve-data-quality.html#improve-data-quality"
 :::

 If you have any improvement recommendations under the Data Quality Insights tab, simply **click on your attribute to directly access it and improve it**!